m-kouhsar/AWS_CLI/README.md

 `

+The `Source` variable can be a full path of single file or a directory.
 If you set the `Source` variable to a directory, all files in that directory will be copied to `Destination`.